Saint Anthony Falls: Locks and dams

 St. Paul was effectively the upper limit of commercial navigation on the Mississippi.
 High bluffs on both sides of the river from the River Waren falls and the falls progressing up the Mississippi, made access difficult.
-In addition the rapid descent of the river from the falls to below what is now the Ford Dam (lock and dam #1) made the river shallow and fast running.
+In addition the rapid descent of the river from the falls to below what is now the Ford Dam (lock and dam No. 1) made the river shallow and fast running.
 The Ford dam, completed 1917, extended navigation to a little above the Washington Ave. bridge, with a shipping terminal on the west bank.
 Locks completed in 1956 at the lower dam and around the falls in 1963 extended navigation out of the river gorge to north Minneapolis.
 Since those two locks are smaller than most of the locks on the rest of the river, the practical limit for many commercial tows was still further downriver.
 In 2015, the Upper St. Anthony Falls lock was permanently closed to stop the spread of invasive species, namely Asian carp.

 The St. Anthony Falls and the Upper Dam.
 The upper dam ("horseshoe dam"), built on top of the limestone cap forming the falls, is successor to dams built in the 1850s.
 The dam increases the head for two hydroelectric plants and increases the water level above the falls.
 The water level rise from the falls is 35 ft and from the dam is 14 ft.
 The lift at this lock, 49 ft, is the highest of any lock on the Mississippi.
 The upper pool has a normal capacity of 3150 acre.ft and a normal level of 799 feet (244 m) above sea level.
 The navigation channel required alteration of the historic Stone Arch Bridge, which now has a metal truss section to allow ships to pass below.

 The Lower St. Anthony Falls Dam, located about a half mile below the falls, was completed 1897 with a water level rise of 20 ft.
 The dam was built for hydroelectric production, and included a power plant.
 There never was a falls at this location.
 The dam was rebuilt and locks added in 1956.
 The rise was increased to 25 ft.
 The new dam is a gravity-type hydro-electric dam 26 ft in height, consisting of a 275 foot long concrete spillway with four tainter gates.
 The upper pool (sometimes called the intermediate pool) has a normal capacity of 375 acre.ft and a normal level of 750 feet (229 m) above sea level.

 The upper and lower locks are each 56 feet wide by 400 feet long.

 The current around the spillway/falls is often swift and dangerous.
 In 1991, a small boat drifted too close and fell over one part of the dam.
 One person on board was killed, and one had to be rescued by helicopter.
 Rescues at the site are usually much less dramatic, but continue to happen occasionally.